anshumanGaikwad14/Resona/README.md

 # Boilerplate

-Boilerplate to start writing your code without worring about the production or development code
+Boilerplate to start writing your code without worring about the production or development phase